bxparks/acetimec/README.md

 ### Epoch

-The functions in [epoch.h](src/ace_time_c/epoch.h) provide features related to the epoch used by the AceTimeC library.
+The functions in [epoch.h](src/ace_time_c/epoch.h) provide features related to the epoch used by the acetimec library.
 By default, the epoch is 2050-01-01 00:00:00 UTC, which allows the 32-bit `ace_time_t` type to support dates from the year 2000 until the year 2100, at a minimum.
 However, unlike most timezone libraries, the epoch year can be changed at runtime so that the `ace_time_t` can